 Audits initiated by Microsoft SAM partners are ALWAYS voluntary, and declining the offer will not always, or even often, lead to a formal audit by Microsoft, known as a Microsoft LLC audit.
 An official Microsoft LLC audit will be initiated by a major accounting firm.
 You will get an audit letter via snail mail from KPMG, Deloitte, or similar.

 While this particular type of audit notice isn’t a real Microsoft audit, your organization may receive a real Microsoft LLC audit request that it cannot legally ignore.
-To learn more about Microsoft Licensing, download The Definitive Guide to Microsoft Audits, or contact us at firstname.lastname@example.org.
-Miro is NOT a Microsoft Partner, and shares no information with Microsoft or it’s partners.
+To learn more about Microsoft Licensing, download The Definitive Guide to Microsoft Audits, or contact us at email@example.com.
+Miro does not share any information with Microsoft or it’s partners.